Glenn Anderson

 and he was a participant at four All-Star Games.
 He is one of only seven Oilers players to have won all five Cups in franchise history.
 In 1996 he played for Team Canada in the Spengler Cup Tournament, often referred to as the Stanley Cup of Europe.
-Despite having the flu with a high fever, Glenn rallied as soon as his skates were laced and was voted unanimously as the MVP of the tournament.
-They hoisted the Cup for Canada and took the lounging photo on the ice surrounding the Spengler Cup which was Glenn's idea when the Oilers won their first cup and has since become a tradition.
+Despite having the flu with a high fever, Anderson rallied as soon as his skates were laced and was voted unanimously as the MVP of the tournament.
+They hoisted the Cup for Canada and took the lounging photo on the ice surrounding the Spengler Cup which was Anderson's idea when the Oilers won their first cup and has since become a tradition.
 Anderson was inducted into the Hockey Hall of Fame on November 10, 2008, and his jersey number, 9, was retired by the Oilers on January 18, 2009.
-On December 11, 2023, Anderson was named Head Coach and General Manager of the Powell River Kings of the BCHL.
+On December 11, 2023, Anderson was named head coach and general manager of the Powell River Kings of the BCHL.

 Background

 Anderson was born on October 2, 1960, in Vancouver, and raised in Burnaby, British Columbia.
 His father, Magnus, was a Norwegian immigrant and his mother, Anne, was of Ukrainian origin.
 He has two brothers (Allan and David) and a sister (Pam).
-As a young child, Glenn did not enjoy the game of ice hockey.
+As a young child, Anderson did not enjoy the game of ice hockey.
 His first-ever goal was in his own net.
 By the age of 12 he felt he had a gift and honed his skills as his love of the game increased with his joy of powerful skating.
 As a youth, he and teammate Ken Berry played in the 1972 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Burnaby.

-Growing up, Glenn played hockey with childhood friends, Andy Hill, the Berry boys, and Michael J. Fox, (who became an award-winning actor).
-Anderson's hockey idol was his favourite player, Alexander Yakushev of the Soviet team, whom he had watched during the 1972 Summit Series.
-Glenn eventually produced the one hour acclaimed documentary "To Russia With Love", released in September 2012, about the way Russia changed the Canadian ice hockey game.
+Growing up, Anderson's hockey idol was his favourite player, Alexander Yakushev of the Soviet team, whom he had watched during the 1972 Summit Series.
+Anderson eventually produced the one hour acclaimed documentary "To Russia With Love", released in September 2012, about the way Russia changed the Canadian ice hockey game.